Reptile Body Temperature Facts

 What Traits Help Reptiles Regulate Their Body Temperature?

-It's remarkable that around 95% of reptiles use their behavior to control their body heat.
+The vast majority of reptiles rely on their behavior to control their body heat.
 These cold-blooded creatures have a knack for finding the perfect spot to warm up or cool down.
 They'll bask in the sunshine when they need to heat up, or seek out shady areas to cool off.
 This simple yet effective strategy helps them maintain the right body temperature, which is key to their survival.
 It's a testament to how animals adapt to their environment, using what's available to meet their needs.

 How Does Temperature Affect Reptiles?